 Welcome From Our Head of School

-Welcome to Belmont Hill School, and welcome to our new website, which we hope provides you with a dynamic window into life within our community.
-As a non-denominational school serving approximately 460 boys in the metro-Boston area for nearly 100 years, our mission remains steadfast: developing young men of character in mind, body, and spirit.
-We believe that an education intentionally crafted for boys, infused by a quest for a nuanced understanding of character, has more value today than ever.
-At a time when our world and the global economy have become even more connected, our country perseveres through forces that seemingly try to promote division within us.
-It is with an eye to this emerging landscape that we remain true to a fundamental idea on our campus: Working Together.
+Welcome to Belmont Hill School website, which we hope provides you a glimpse of our community grounded on a central principal: Working Together.
+We are a non-denominational school serving approximately 470 boys in the metro-Boston area for over 100 years.
+Our recent centennial honored our unwavering focus on our mission of developing young men of character in mind, body, and spirit.
+We believe that an education intentionally designed for boys, infused by a quest for a nuanced understanding of character, has more value today than ever.
+This is a school that celebrates and honors all that is wonderful about being a boy, yet never loses sight of what is required to become a man of character.

-Our culture of Working Together is infused not only by good and talented boys but with an exceptional faculty that models our deep belief in a teacher-coach model.
-By working with our boys across multiple forums, our teachers forge deep relationships that shape each boy’s personal compass--embodied in our school’s symbol, the sextant.
+Our culture of excellence is propelled not only by good and talented boys but by an exceptional faculty that models our deep belief in a teacher-coach model.
+Working with our boys across multiple forums, our teachers are experts in their fields but their sense of purpose is found in the relationships they forge with Belmont Hill boys.
 Whether it be in the classroom, on our athletics fields, in our performing and visual arts, or through a commitment to service, boys are expected to collaborate and become part of something larger than themselves at Belmont Hill.
-Our single-sex environment allows boys to explore their passions and ideas in unique and supportive ways.
-With a commitment to relational learning, healthy competition, structure, and a great deal of physical activity, we relish the challenge of helping every boy at our school exceed their perceived potential when they arrive.
+With a focus on relational learning, healthy competition, joy, and a great deal of physical activity, we relish the challenge of helping every boy at our school exceed their perceived potential.

-While the notion of the collective is critical at Belmont Hill, we are equally passionate about creating an individual sense of belonging for all community members by seeing and leveraging the difference that exists here.
-We serve over 87 towns and communities, including approximately 25 five-day boarders each year.
+While the notion of the collective is essential to Belmont Hill, we are equally passionate about creating an individual sense of belonging for all community members by seeing and leveraging the difference that exists here.
+We now serve over 87 towns and communities, including approximately 25 five-day boarding students each year.
+Approximately one third of our students identify as people of color, and we have a remarkable Multicultural Alumni Partnership program supporting our diversity efforts across the institution.
 We seek to create and foster a diverse community that will prepare our boys for the world of higher education and a global economy.
-We want our graduates to not merely be aware of issues of the challenges to belonging; we seek to create leaders who can build bridges with those who are different from themselves.
+We work to create graduates who are empathetic and self-aware; they are expected to work and laugh with those who are different from themselves.
 To learn more about our comprehensive efforts in fostering belonging at Belmont Hill, please click here.

-Our culture also promotes a desire to seek personal excellence in all that we do, and we achieve this goal with gratitude for tradition as well as the continual humility needed to evolve and improve.
+This community harbors deep gratitude for our sense of tradition while continuing to believe that we can always become a better version of ourselves.
 Traditions like chapel, dress code, and family-style lunches each day all foster a sense of accountability and resilience for our boys.
 Our faculty and remarkable support staff, including multiple counselors and a Director of Health and Wellness, ensure that we always put the mental well being of our boys as our first priority.
-We even break every morning to connect and share milk and cookies as an entire school community to pause and support one another in a daily way.
-Finally, new academic partnership programs, our speaker series in Hamilton Chapel, and a forthcoming expanded Makerspace all speak to a sense of evolution and new ideas.
-We seek to offer our boys not only an exceptional liberal arts education grounded in the classical tradition but also through innovative new opportunities in science, technology, engineering, and math.
+We even break every morning to connect and share milk and cookies as an entire School community to pause and support one another in a daily way.
+Finally, academic partnership programs, our speaker series in Hamilton Chapel, and our Makerspace all speak to a sense of evolution and new ideas.
+We offer our boys an exceptional liberal arts education grounded in the classical tradition alongside innovative new opportunities in science, technology, engineering, and math.

 - (1999-2000) Harvard University Graduate School of Education, Ed.
 M.